 30 minutes later we were parked in the recreation ground car park, with N determined to get his scooter out.
 At high 20C temperatures I wasn’t keen to walk too far, but he was off, so we walked and scooted, having a nosy at the tennis courts as we went past.

 Thankfully the gym equipment was calling and it was back to the shady cover of the trees for a bit of exercise.
 N is bossy and like to tell me what exercise to do.
 It’s amazing to see how much he’s grown since we were last there.
 He can now pedal the bike and sit down, and also reach the pull down arm bars (just about)

 *Contains affiliate links

 The splash pool was calling, but first an ice cream stop.
-Talk about inflation.
-Last summe a 99 (that’s a joke) was £2.50, now it’s £3.
-A whole pound more than at our village fete the day before.
+Talk about inflation since last year, and compared with one bought at a village fete the day before.